zer0-os/zChain/README.md

 The repo has mainly been divided into 3 packages

 + `packages/zchain-core`: Contains code for core zChain package (library).
-+ `packages/apps/meow`: A meow app (p2p twitter like) built on top of zChain.
++ `packages/apps/ringer`: A ringer app (p2p twitter like) built on top of zChain.
-+ `packages/meow-cli`: CLI for meow app.
++ `packages/ringer-cli`: CLI for ringer app.
 Currently supports only the "sandbox" command.

 ## Usage

-You can import `zChain` or `meow` as a library/class and directly use it.
+You can import `zChain` or `ringer` as a library/class and directly use it.
 First, you'll need to link these packages in your application.
 First follow the setup:

 ```sh
 # clone + setup